repo-racers/repo-racers/docs/playbook/our_playbook.md

 ![Ada Lovelace](../assets/images/heroes/ada_lovelace.webp)
 <p align="right"><sub><a href="https://en.wikipedia.org/wiki/Ada_Lovelace" target="_blank">Augusta Ada King</a> (AI Generated Artwork)</sub></p>

-# Why have a Playbook?
+# Why maintain a Playbook?

 At Repo Racers, our Playbook is more than just a collection of procedures; it's the backbone of our crew's collaboration and efficiency.
 More than a set of instructions, it's an invitation for our crew to contribute to and benefit from a living, evolving repository of knowledge.
 This approach not only streamlines our internal processes but also affords us a unique opportunity to share our experiences with the wider open source community.